splunk-soar-connectors/lastline/README.md

 [detonate file](#action-detonate-file) - Run the file in the Lastline sandbox and retrieve the analysis results
 [get report](#action-get-report) - Query for results of an already completed task in Lastline
 [detonate url](#action-detonate-url) - Load a URL in the Lastline sandbox and retrieve the analysis results
-[test connectivity](#action-test-connectivity) - This action connects to the server to verify the connection
+[test connectivity](#action-test-connectivity) - This action connects to the server to verify the connection [get artifact](#action-get-artifact) - Loads artifacts from Lastline and stores them in Vault

 ## action: 'detonate file'
 Run the file in the Lastline sandbox and retrieve the analysis results